dougscohen/dougscohen.github.io/_posts/2020-06-24-CS-Unit-1-Build.md

            [7, 8, 9]]                   0]
 ```

 The first row in X_train would belong to class "0".
 Second would belong to class "1".
 And third would belong to calss "0".
-This is extremely useful in testing how useful our alogrithm is.
-You can split the data into testing and training, and then when you go to predict on the testing data, you can compare how well the predictions for reach row mtach up against the actual class for each row.
+This is extremely useful in testing the quality of the algorithm.
+You can split the data into testing and training, and then when you go to predict on the testing data, you can compare how well the predictions for reach row match up against the actual class for each row.

 Now that we've covered how to find the Euclidean distance, and how to fit the classifier, let's get into the bulk of any KNN, the prediction.
-This is the point of it, after all.
-Say we have a flower, and we know it's characteristics.
-We want to be able to make an educated guess about the type of flower it is.
-We use the data we already have on hand to predict the target (flower).
+Say we have some data on sunflowers, and for each data point we know the petal length, petal width, and whether or not its a sunflower.
+Say we are now taking a walk and see a beautiful flower.
+We don't know whether it's a sunflower or not, but we are able to measure its petal length and width.
+We want to be able to make an educated guess about whether the flower is or is not a sunflower, so we plug our new data into the predicct method, to predict sunflower/not a sunflower.
 So let's define the predict method:

 ```python
 def predict(self, X):